Customer Surveys

 Action Steps

-If you are the person responsible for managing content in your organization, make sure that there is a content strategy in place.
-If not, then you will need to help create it.
+If you are the person responsible for managing content in your organization, it is vitally important to make sure that there is a content strategy in place.
+If not, look for ways to help create one.

 Useful Resources